leomcclean/reasonEq/README.md

 1. Install the `electron-packager` tool using `npm install electron-packager`.
 2. Compile the executable file using the command `npm run pack-app`.

+## Using `req`

+General help can be obtained by typing `help` or `?` at the command prompt.
+This will list the available commands.
+Typing `help` or `?` followed, after a space, by a command name will give more details about that command.

+The program will automatically save your work on exit, however you can save at anytime with the `save` command.

 ### Second and subsequent times